LeonardCote08/price-tracker/README.md

 - **Data Visualization**: A React front end displays listings in a grid view and offers a detailed page with a price history chart.
 - **Filtering**: Filter listings by active/ended status, "signed" items, or "in box" status.
 - **Automated Updates**: Includes a script (`refresh_products.py`) to periodically check listing status (e.g., ended auctions).

+## Why This Project?

+This project is designed to help businesses, resellers, and collectors effortlessly monitor and analyze eBay price trends.
+By providing an easy-to-use interface and detailed price history tracking, users can make informed decisions, identify market trends, and optimize their buying or selling strategies.
+It offers valuable insights for eBay users who need to stay competitive in a dynamic marketplace.

 ## Technology Stack